Raglan, Monmouthshire: History and buildings

 By 1632, a courthouse was established in Raglan; the Badminton record stating, "the jury to meet at the Court House at Ragland the 25th March next by ten of the clock under peyn of xls. apeece to have a view and inquire of lands in Landenny (Llandenny) and Ragland late of Philip David Morris", (Dec.
 1632).
 Subsequent leet courts refer to the liberty of Raglan and in 1682 the hundred of Ragland is mentioned.
 Court Roll excerpts reflect the issues of the day: In 1680, ‘The bridge called Pontleecke upon the highway leading from Raglan towards Chepstow to be out of repair.
 Moses Morgan fined for not spending 14s of the parish money towards repairing the stocks and whipping post in the parish of Raglan’.
 In 1695 the repair of bridges are still under discussion, ‘The bridge called Pont y bonehouse in the town of Raglan, 1695.
 John Curre, gent., steward’.

-There is no longer a direct train service to the village, the local railway station having closed in 1955.
+The local railway station closed in 1955.
 The railway station buildings have been removed to St Fagans.
 The village continued to be an important thoroughfare in the 18th and 19th centuries, which explains its three substantial coaching inns the Beaufort Arms, the Ship and the Crown where the mail coaches would stop.
 The Crown is now closed.

 Castle Street runs north from the village to the castle, although it is now bisected by the A449.
 The village end of the street contains six Listed buildings; Castell Coch, Exmoor House, and The Malthouse, which form a continuous terrace on the eastern side, and 7, and 8, Castle Street and The Old Post Office, which form a run on the western side.
-Other listed buildings in the village include the Baptist Chapel, the Post Office, and village store, Elm Cottages on the Chepstow Road, and the telephone box in the centre of the village which is to the K6 design and dates from the reign of George VI.
+Other listed buildings in the village include the Baptist Chapel, the Post Office, and village store, Elm Cottages on the Chepstow Road, a milestone on the old Monmouth Road which records the distances "To Monmouth 7 Miles, Raglan Police Station 3/4", and the telephone box in the centre of the village which is to the K6 design and dates from the reign of George VI.